martin-brajer/card-assembler/docs/source/creatingBlueprint.rst

 Create a blueprint
 ====================

-Card Assembler works with tree structure.
+Card Assembler works with an XML tree structure.
 When calling the plug-in in Gimp, you specify which node to start at.
 Its children are then alphabetically called to formulate respective layer builders.

 .. warning::
    Each layer must include ``layer_type`` tag!
 Accepted values are listed in